Building Terminology Translator

 T

-Transition– This is used to explain the connection between different surfaces.
-Often a piece of dissimilar material is used to cover the joint.
-Unusual transitions are made to disguise a change in flooring altitude, especially when an additional layer of flooring is applied.
+Transition: This is used to explain the connection between different surfaces.
+Often, a piece of dissimilar material is used to cover the joint.
+Unusual transitions are made to disguise a change in flooring altitude, mainly when an additional layer of flooring is applied.

-Trim – The finish materials in a building, such as moldings applied around openings (window trim, door trim) or at the floor and ceiling of rooms (baseboard, cornice, and other moldings).
-Also, the physical work of installing interior doors and interior woodwork, to include all handrails, guardrails, stair way balustrades, mantles, light boxes, base, door casings, cabinets, shelves, window sills and aprons, etc.
+Trim: The finish materials in a building, such as moldings applied around openings (window trim, door trim) or at the floor and ceiling of rooms (baseboard, cornice, and other moldings).
+Also, the physical work of installing interior doors and interior woodwork, including all handrails, guardrails, stairway balustrades, mantles, light boxes, bases, door casings, cabinets, shelves, window sills, aprons, etc.

-Trusses – These are pre-manufactured structural pieces that are set on top of the top plate occasionally by crane, that support the roof and hold the walls together.
-They are used to speed the process of construction, add strength.
-The other option is to “Hand Stack the roof”.
+Trusses: These are pre-manufactured structural pieces set on top of the top plate, occasionally by crane.
+They support the roof and hold the walls together.
+They are used to speed the construction process and add strength.
+The other option is to “Hand Stack the roof.”

 U

-Underlayment – This is the material placed below flooring.
-Often particle board, it comes in various thicknesses.
+Underlayment—This is the material placed below flooring.
+It is often particle board and comes in various thicknesses.
 It is placed on top of the subfloor.

 V